[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 If you’re a 20-something looking to capitalize on long-term growth and dividends, then the following 10 stocks to buy are worth a look.

-Shares of travel review site TripAdvisor Inc (NASDAQ:TRIP) took a beating over the past year, falling more than 30%.
-Investors were wary of the stock after concerns about new entrants — like Airbnb and new search tools from powerhouses like Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) — disrupting the space.
+Shares of travel review site TripAdvisor (NASDAQ:TRIP) took a beating in 2017 and 2018 mostly on investor concerns about new entrants like Airbnb and new search tools from powerhouses like Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) disrupting the space.

-However, TRIP stock has since made a significant comeback after experiencing a painful start to 2018.
+However, TRIP stock has since made a significant comeback.

-Part of this comeback is the fact that TripAdvisor has something no other site in the online travel industry does — data.
+Part of this comeback is the fact that TripAdvisor has something no other site in the online travel industry does: extensive data.
 Knowledge is power and TRIP definitely has that going for itself.
-The company is home to one of the largest online collections of traveler reviews, boasting over 500 million reviews encompassing 7 million hospitality businesses.
+The company is home to one of the largest online collections of traveler reviews, boasting over 500 million reviews encompassing seven million hospitality businesses.

 What’s that mean exactly?
 For starters, access to mounds of data means TripAdvisor can better optimize the experience it offers its 415 million monthly users.
 That means pricing optimization, special offers tailored individually and stronger insights than competitors into their customers’ needs.